deadhedd/obsidian-note-engine/contract.md

 Leaf scripts MUST locate `job-wrap.sh` in a repo-stable way and re-exec through it as defined in the Execution Contract.

-If `job-wrap.sh` cannot be found or is not executable, scripts MUST fail fast rather than silently running “unwrapped”.
+If `job-wrap.sh` cannot be found or is not executable, scripts MUST fail fast and loud rather than silently running “unwrapped”.

 ---